daniloster/react-experiments/packages/reactReduxFormBase/README.md

       applyMiddleware(logger)
     );
     this.actions = connectActions(this.store);
+    /**
-    // Here we are resetting the form every 1 minute. this.intervalRef = setInterval(() => this.actions.setData({}), ONE_MINUTE);
+     * Here we are resetting the form every 1 minute.
+Don't take it as a real use case.
+     * You might get the action connecting your component.
+Also, it is recommended to use
+     * the state in the form.
+We should not be using the store state to keep transient
+     * data.
+     * */
+    this.intervalRef = setInterval(() => this.actions.setData({}), ONE_MINUTE);
   }